 You can use any wood but my husband went to a local salvage place that sells reclaimed wood from old barns and buildings.
 One board cost around $8.00.
 We love the character of old wood with the deep wood grains, nail holes and nails that were left in the wood.

-The first step was to sand the wood.
+- The first step was to sand the wood.
 I even got involved with the sanding.

+- Make the cuts.
 I wanted a fairly large frame so I can display it prominently.
 The size that we decided on was 24″ x 27″.
 My husband measured and then made the cuts for me.
 For this project, we thought that simple straight cuts would look good vs. doing miter cuts.

+- At first, he was going to secure the frame together with these L-brackets.
 But afterward, he decided that just wood glue would hold the boards together better.
 We glued the frame together and used large clamps to hold the wood in place while the glue dried.

-Next, I painted an old piece of plywood that we had laying around in the garage with chalkboard paint.
+- Next, I painted an old piece of plywood that we had laying around in the garage with chalkboard paint.
 I get carried away when I’m painting and painted both sides of the plywood but you don’t need to.
-We secured the plywood to the back of the frame using wood screws.
+You can always remove chalk paint too.

 I’m still perfecting the art of chalkboard writing, but I thought this turned out pretty good for someone who hasn’t done it before.
-There are some great tips and tricks that I will share in an upcoming blog.